Hello and welcome to Phoenix Rises Acupuncture in St. Augustine!

 During those 45 years I managed to get some education, too 🙂 I’ve been a medical student for 2 years before I decided I didn’t have guts (pun intended) for the blood.
 I studied Political Science in Sarajevo, I was an English teacher in middle school (English as a second language), I worked as a linguist for the US Army in Bosnia and have been deployed to Kosovo before I earned (I love that word) Masters in Oriental Medicine and Acupuncture (my acupuncture training).

-After completion of a 4-yr Acupuncture training program (over 3,500 hours) I received my Masters of Science in Oriental Medicine (MSOM), Bachelors in Health Science and became a NCCAOM Board Certified and Licensed Acupuncture Physician (not many people know we’re Primary Care Physicians).
+Upon graduation from Masters program, I became an NCCAOM Board Certified and Licensed Acupuncture Physician (not many people know we’re Primary Care Physicians).

 I also received additional training in Dr. Tan Balance Method for quick pain relief in order to better help my patients.